csrsandeep/Data-Projects/README.md

 **Crop Recommender** - This will take N, P, K values, Temperature, Humidity, pH and Rainfall in the crop environment and recommend best crop that can be grown.

-**ML Model** - Classified MNIST Handwritten digits images using Multi Layer Perceptron
+**MLP Model** - Classified MNIST Handwritten digits images using Multi Layer Perceptron